hikeda-lab/draft-LLMmodelica/draft-dsdconf2025/dsdconf2025_ikeda.typ

   ),
   english_title: [Supporting 1DCAE modeling using Large Language Model],
   english_subtitle: [],
   abstruct: [In complex system design, where mechanical, electrical, and control subsystems interact, 1D CAE is increasingly adopted to optimize products quickly by verifying requirements through early-stage physical simulations on virtual prototypes.
 The Modelica language has become the standard for modeling these systems due to its object-oriented, declarative nature and ability to handle multi-domain interactions.
-It supports hierarchical modeling using extensive libraries like the Modelica Standard Library, which includes components for thermal, electromagnetic, and control domains.Recent advancements in generative AI, particularly Large Language Models (LLMs), have enabled new approaches in design engineering, such as automating design system handling and managing design knowledge.
-This study presents a framework that uses Retrieval-Augmented Generation (RAG) to search closed corporate Modelica repositories and employs three collaborative agents—a planner, coder, and tester—to automatically assemble libraries.Experiments using OpenAI-4o demonstrated that this agent-based workflow could generate candidate code for tasks that RAG alone could not handle.
+It supports hierarchical modeling using extensive libraries.
+Recent advancements in generative AI, particularly Large Language Models (LLMs), have enabled new approaches in design engineering, such as automating design system handling and managing design knowledge.
+This study presents a framework that uses Retrieval-Augmented Generation (RAG) to search closed corporate Modelica repositories and employs three collaborative agents—a planner, coder, and tester—to automatically assemble libraries.
+Experiments using OpenAI-4o demonstrated that this agent-based workflow could generate candidate code for tasks that RAG alone could not handle.
 The results also showed improved code generation performance when working with proprietary internal libraries, highlighting the potential of combining LLMs with structured agent collaboration in engineering design automation. ],
   keywords: ("Large Language Model", "Model-based Development", "1DCAE", "Design Engineering"),
   email: "taro@jsme.or.jp",
 )